2025–26 Port Vale F.C. season: Cup competitions

 In the EFL Trophy, they were drawn in a group with Accrington Stanley (League Two), Fleetwood Town (League Two), and Leeds United U21 (Academy).
 The Leeds youth team were dispatched by a 4–1 scoreline as a strong Vale team spread the goals amongst them.
 Late goals from Hall and Faal were enough to secure victory at Accrington Stanley.
+They stormed to a 5–0 home win over Barnsley in the first knockout stage of the competition, making a mockery of their run of six league games without scoring.
+Moore said the victory showed how "together" the squad was.
+It was the first time the club had made it to the third round of the EFL Cup, FA Cup and EFL Trophy in the same season.
+They travelled to league rivals Bolton Wanderers in the following round and reached the quarter-finals with a late Ben Waine goal.
+The cup run came to a halt with a four goal home defeat by Stockport County, with Brady furious at his team for a second-half collapse.